jsutch/strcmp_timing_attacks_demo/README.md

 The gold standard for auth comparison is to:
 - use a hashing method to manage the creds creation and validation.
-- On account creation only store the hashed value (preferably with a salt), never store the plaintext string.
+- On account creation only store the hashed value with a salt, never store the plaintext string
+- or an encrypted value that can be decrypted with a key, since this has the same problem as a plaintext string if compromised. (hashing and encryption are different things)
-- On user validation hash the incoming password then compare the hashes, not decrypted plaintext strings, to determine if the credential is correct.
+- On user validation hash the incoming password then compare the hashes to determine if the credential is correct.

 The issue, described by Microsoft's 365 Defender Research Team on June 30, 2021: